omkaracharya/AgileBot/Deploy/README.md

 ## DEPLOYMENT

-#### Note: For running acceptance tests on your own deployed version, please make sure that your environment has access tokens to Rally Project, Slack Room and GitHub.
+#### Note: For running acceptance tests on your own deployed version, make sure that your environment has access tokens to Rally Project, Slack Room and GitHub.
 Instruction on how to set them is provided further down this file.

-To run the agile bot, please follow the below mentioned steps.
+To deploy your version of AgileBot, follow the below mentioned steps.

 1. Install the vagrant to create the virtual machine.
 Follow [these](https://github.com/CSC-DevOps/CM/blob/master/VM.md) instructions.

-    **Note:** If you already have host machine then please directly jump to step 4.
+    **Note:** If you already have host machine directly jump to step 4.

-2. Reserve a virtual machine with centOS/Ubuntu base image and login.
+2. Reserve a virtual machine with CentOS/Ubuntu base image and login.
-   a. initialize virtual machine
+   a.
+Initialize virtual machine

    ```
    vagrant init centos/7
    ```
-   b. start the vm
+   b.
+Start the vm

    ```
    vagrant up